 Dr. Wang Qi works as a Lecturer in Architecture, Course Director of March Design in the Department of Architecture & Built Environment, University of Nottingham.
 He earned his BArch Degree (1996 - 2001) and MArch degree in the field of Architectural Linguistics (2001 - 2004) at Xi'an University of Architecture and Technology, China, and his doctorate (2004 - 2008) at the University of Nottingham, the UK.
 His research interests include architectural linguistics, museum study and conventional architectural conservation.

-Dr Wang Qi is also a member Architectural Humanities Group, which is one of the most active research organizations within the Department.
+Dr Wang Qi is also a member Architecture, Culture and Tectonics Research Group, which is one of the most active research organizations within the Department.
 Led by Dr. Jonathan Hale, this group has experienced significant growth in recent years and a group of staff and PhD students are regularly working in and contributing to the research and teaching programmes.
 As a member of the Architectural Humanities Group, he regularly delivers lectures and seminars based on the updated outcomes of research projects and contributes for PhD supervision as an organic element of the group's research strategy.

 Architectural Humanities Research Group: